waikereru/waikereru.github.io/_pages/1769-garden.md

 {% include gallery id="designer" %}

-For a thoughtful commentary on 3 local gardens that mark Endeavour​'s arrival, [see this paper](/assets/documents/SAHANZPaper.pdf) by landscape architect Prof. Jacky Bowring, Lincoln University.
+For a thoughtful commentary on 3 local gardens that mark Endeavour​'s arrival, [see this paper](/assets/documents/SAHANZOnlineVersion.pdf) by Bindy Barclay and Prof. Jacky Bowring, Lincoln University.

 ## A blaze of yellow